MollDalian/ChatBot/replit.md

 ```

 This script:
-1. Starts the FastAPI backend on localhost:8000
+1. Starts the FastAPI backend on 0.0.0.0:8000
 2. Starts the React frontend on 0.0.0.0:5000

+The frontend uses React's built-in proxy (configured in package.json) to forward API requests to the backend, with a custom setupProxy.js middleware to handle Server-Sent Events streaming without buffering.

 ### Manual Start
 To start services manually: